 According to Workplace Safety North, “Unlike city or highway roads, forest access roads are built to a lower standard and less maintained.They’re unpaved and narrow, the corners aren’t banked.
 They can be steep and rough, with tight curves and sudden obstacles like a fallen tree or a washout.
 Along the road, there’s often no signage or speed limit, and there’s lots of different types of vehicles on the road.
 These roads can also be remote.
 Your cell phone might not get reception out in the bush, so communication can be difficult if you don’t have a two-way radio.”

 Snowmobiling Active Logging Roads with No Warning

 If you do any amount of touring, chances are that you will ride an active logging road sooner or later.
 Normally what happens is that you plan your route and your destination.
-Then you a logging operation underway on part of it.
+On the way, you discover a logging operation underway on the trail ahead.
 Often, once you’ve started there will be no other trail to get where you need to go.
 Usually, there is little warning about a logging operation ahead.
 Nothing on your trail map.
 No warning at the hotel.
 No indication from other riders or from anyone else.